BOARD OF DIRECTORS

 She started her journey with Roseburg Sister Cities when she became a member in 2011.
 In 2012 she was elected to the Board of Directors where she has served ever since.
 She has been Secretary for several years and is now serving as Treasurer for the organization.
 She has also travelled to Japan once with the Delegation and plans to return soon.

-MAUREEN WILLIAMS - Vice President
+MAUREEN WILLIAMS - Board Member

 Maureen and her husband Dave have been residents of Roseburg since 1998.
 She taught Special Education, Title One, and regular Fourth Grade in various schools.
 Since trips to Japan were in October, she was unable to travel until she retired and they traveled to Japan as delegates in 2017.
 They enjoyed it immensely and look forward to continuing the connection.